 One of the most memorable hikes in CB

-Strenuous ● This is one of those trails that hits everyones’ bucket list.
-It’s an 11 mile hike linking two quintessential mountain towns, Crested Butte and Aspen.
+Info: This is one of those trails that hits everyones' bucket list.
+It's an 11 mile hike linking two quintessential mountain towns, Crested Butte and Aspen.
 The route is only passable (without skis) from around late June to early October depending on snowfall.
 High alpine views, lush wildflowers, and freshwater streams adorn this hike, and you have a couple of options on how to complete it.
 Start in CB, or in Aspen, stay a night in either town then hike back, or catch a shuttle to your starting point.
-Need some help planning your CB to Aspen journey?
-Book with the Nordic Inn in Crested Butte and they’ll help you hammer out the details, including lodging in Aspen and arranging that shuttle.
+Click here for the full trail guide.

 Honorable Mention: For an easy version, the Recreation Path is a great point-to-point town hike linking CB to Mt.
 CB, with free shuttle transportation back.